 Tip 2: Respond well to failure

 When we create an environment not driven by fear and failure, we develop the people around us and help them grow.
-To reduce the natural fear response of controlling and micromanaging, we have to make surprise more comfortable and not threatening.
+To cut the natural fear response of controlling and micromanaging, we have to make surprise more comfortable and not threatening.
 Trust can’t be created as quickly as fear.

 Ed tells us that facing the fear of failure and forming trust happens when we avoid secrecy when it’s not necessary.
 Sharing “secrets” shows that employees are trusted.
 When given trust, people are more likely to keep secrets.
 As a company, Pixar is excellent at keeping secrets internal by treating employees as smart, trustworthy and capable partners.